Rencikas/ren-businesses/README.md

 You can easely config evry part of this business system, you can remove the unneeded things and the system won't break

 # How to configure zones
  Target points are created with qb-target box zones so to add a new location you will need to use built in zone creating tools from PolyZone.
 You can find there wiki on how to use the tools [here](https://github.com/mkafrin/PolyZone/wiki/Using-the-creation-script)

+ # features
+Crafting table with fully customizable item requirments, Duty, so your employees can change duty,
+Cloack rooms,

  # Dependencies
   **qb-target**,